MonashSmartCityLivingLab/taatta/README.md

 ### Docker

-This is the easiest way to deploy Taatta as it also deploys and sets up PostgreSQL, Mosquitto and ChirpStack for you.
+This is the fastest and easiest way to deploy Taatta as it also deploys and sets up PostgreSQL, Mosquitto and ChirpStack for you.

 You will need to have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.

-1. Copy the environment variable file `.env.examle` to `.env`
+1. Copy the environment variable file `.env.example` to `.env`
 2. review the `.env` file values
     - The hostnames and port numbers are already set up, but you should change the Postgres and Mosquitto passwords, especially for production instances
 3. Review the Mosquitto and ChirpStack configuration at `configuration` directory
-    - For example, you might want change the LoRa frequency for ChirpStack, or allow unauthenticated MQTT connections
+    - For example, you might want change the LoRa frequency for ChirpStack, or allow unauthenticated MQTT connections for Mosquitto
 4. Deploy the containers:

 ```shell